charlesneimog/py4pd/docs/python-users/audio.md

 ## `pd.get_vec_size`

-This get the current vectorsize/blocksize of PureData.
-This get the vector size of the object, so it is inside some patch with `block~ 128` and the PureData is configured with `vectorsize = 64` it will return 128.
+This gets the current vector-size/blocksize of PureData.
+This gets the vector size of the object, so it is inside some patch with `block`~ 128`, and the PureData is configured with `vectorsize = 64` it will return 128.
 To get the PureData vector size you can use `pd.VECSIZE`.

 <div class="grid cards" markdown>

 -   :fontawesome-brands-python: __Example__

-    It just returns unique string.
+    It just returns a unique string.

     ``` py
     import pd